-The major blends the traditional disciplines of business and speech communication to meet contemporary organizational communication needs.
-In its exploration of the interrelationship between organizations and communication, organizational communication represents one of the most rapidly expanding fields of study going into the twenty-first century.
+Description of Major: The major blends the traditional disciplines of business and speech communication to meet contemporary organizational communication needs.
+In its exploration of the interrelationship between organizations and communication, organizational communication represents one of the most rapidly expanding fields of study in the twenty-first century.
 Experience in the classroom is broadened by an internship program that is designed to give "on-the-job" training.

-The major consists of a core of five speech communication courses, one technical writing course, a sequence of three courses which emphasize marketing, management, or professional communication or human resources and three elective courses.
-A minimum of 45 credits is needed to complete the major, with at least 24 credits earned at McKendree University.
-Students must complete the major with a minimum of a 2.25 cumulative grade point average.
+The major consists of a core and a sequence of courses emphasizing marketing, management, professional communication, or human resources, and three elective courses.
+At least 24 credits for the major must be earned at McKendree University.